NBISweden/workshop-scRNAseq/conda_instructions.md

 You should start by installing Conda.
 We suggest installing either Miniconda, or Anaconda if storage is not an issue.
-After [installing Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html), download the course Conda file and put it in your working folder.
-Note that there is a separate [environment.yaml for Mac](https://raw.githubusercontent.com/NBISweden/excelerate-scRNAseq/master/environment.yaml) and for [environment_centos7.yaml for Linux](https://raw.githubusercontent.com/NBISweden/excelerate-scRNAseq/master/environment_centos7.yaml).
+After [installing Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html), download the course [Conda file](labs/environment_r.yml) and put it in your working folder.

-After this, you should have a file named `environment.yaml` in your directory (it does not matter where, you can save on Downloads folder for example).
+After this, you should have a file named `environment_R.yml` in your directory (it does not matter where, you can save on Downloads folder for example).

 <br/>